lucianpls/mod_retile/README.md

 **Nearest**
   - If on, use nearest neighbor resampling instead of bilinear interpolation.

+**Radius**
+  - The planet radius in meters.
+Used in reprojection calculations.
+Defaults to earth radius.

   # Ways to use

   If the input and output size and alignment match, it can be used to change quality.